cilium/tetragon/docs/content/en/docs/getting-started/enforcement.md

 command terminated with exit code 137
 ```

-This will generate a read event (Docker events will omit Kubernetes metadata),
+This will generate a read event (Docker events will not contain the Kubernetes
+metadata shown here).

 ```
 🚀 process default/xwing /bin/bash -c "cat /etc/shadow"